 1. Apply for a RMS ID

 The Research Management System (RMS) is a web-based system used to prepare and submit research proposals, assessments and rejoinders.

 All applicants named on a submission will need a RMS ID in order to edit personal information and validate the application.

-2. Read the ARC funding rules and Sydney Instructions to Applicants
+2. Read the ARC funding rules and instructions to applicants

-Refer to individual grant information for each scheme's rules, criteria and Sydney Instructions to Applicants, taking care to note if an Expression of Interest is required prior to lodging a submission.
+Refer to individual grant information for each scheme's rules, criteria and instructions from the ARC, taking care to note if an Expression of Interest is required prior to lodging a submission.

 3. Complete required documentation

 - Each scheme has a corresponding ARC Certification Proforma: check individual grants for specific documentation requirements.

 - All applications require a Research Proposal Clearance form.